-The absolute best place to stay in Sydney is Surry Hills.
-The neighborhood is packed to the brim with fantastic eateries, great bars and a glittering night life.
+The best place to stay in Sydney is Surry Hills.
+The neighbourhood is packed to the brim with fantastic eateries, great bars and a glittering nightlife.
 On top of that, it’s smack bang in the middle of everything.
 You can easily walk to Circular Quay, King’s Cross or Oxford Street and Bondi Beach is a short taxi ride away.

 Choosing a hotel to stay at is easy too, The Cambridge Hotel is absolutely fantastic and the best place to stay at for anybody visiting Sydney.
 The hotel is located just off the main street in Surry Hills, keeping you right in the thick of things but shading you from the hubbub of the nightlife.
 The rooms are big, spacious and comfortable and offer city views which are just incredible.
 I was lucky enough to spy the Opera House peeking over buildings and by night, the skyline lights up to put on one heck of a show.

 You’re spoilt for choice in Surry Hills as Crown Street and the surrounding areas are bursting with places you have to visit.
-Chow Bar & Eating House is a really funky take on traditional Chinese food with a super cool and cosy interior and excellent service.
-You can choose from a variety of share plates, including a ridiculously delicious whole baked fish, and get to try a little (or a lot) of everything.
 Zushi Restaurant provides fresh and delicious Japanese food, including an out of this world wagyu-beef, in a friendly little shop with helpful and friendly staff.

 Coffee addicts among you will rejoice at the fabulous Mr Mo, tucked into a light and airy little shop on Campbell Street in Surry Hills.
 The coffee is fantastic and I can personally vouch for the amazing home-made muffins that are just too good to walk past, stop in for a spell or grab a coffee and muffin to go.